danielabar/meblog/src/markdown/testing-faraday-with-rspec.md

 My preference is to use the built-in Faraday test adapter whenever possible because it results in cleaner looking tests and is officially supported by the library.
 However, as with most technical decisions, the correct answer is, it depends.

 If you're fortunate to be green fielding a project, or at the very least, the client class that will be making HTTP requests, then go ahead and design the class with dependency injection and use the built-in Faraday test adapter.

 If on the other hand, you're dealing with legacy code that uses the Faraday class helper methods such as `Faraday.get`, `Faraday.post`, then the safest solution may be to use regular RSpec stubbing.
+The exception to this would be if the project has really solid end-to-end test coverage, then you could consider refactoring some of the legacy code that uses Faraday to make it easier to test.

 ## Conclusion

 This post has covered two different ways of using and testing Faraday for making HTTP requests to an external service.
 The first approach is to use Faraday's class helper methods, and test with regular RSpec stubbing.
 Although this works, it can lead to brittle, difficult to read tests, but may be the safest option when dealing with legacy code.
-The second approach is to design the client class with dependency injection, and then use Faraday's built-in test adapter to inject a stubbed connection into the class for testing.
+The second approach is to design the client class with dependency injection, then use Faraday's built-in test adapter to inject a stubbed connection into the class for testing.
+This results in cleaner, easier to read tests.

+All the code used in this post can be found on [Github](https://github.com/danielabar/ruby-weather).

 ## Related Content